ktaylor63/southeast/site/content/news/conservation-funds-go-zero-program-goes-gold-with-ccb-voluntary-forest-carbon-program-benefits-climate-community-and-biodiversity-in-louisiana.md

 ---
-title: Conservation Funds GO ZERO® Program Goes Gold with CCB -- Voluntary Forest Carbon Program Benefits Climate, Community and Biodiversity in Louisiana
+title: 'Conservation Funds GO ZERO® Program Goes Gold with CCB -- Voluntary Forest Carbon Program Benefits Climate, Community and Biodiversity in Louisiana'
-date: 2009-06-01
+date: '2009-06-01'
 tags:
     - Climate
     - Louisiana
+updated: 'October 3rd, 2016'
 ---

-The U.S. Fish & Wildlife Service and Environmental Synergy Inc. (ESI) announced today that a 1,182-acre forest carbon sequestration project along Louisiana’s Red River has received Gold Level Validation, the highest level available under the [Go Zero®](http://www.climate-standards.org&linkname=Climate, Community and Biodiversity AllianceClimate, Community and Biodiversity Alliance</a> (CCB) standards.</p> <p>Supported by donations from The Conservation Fund’s <a href=) program, the project, known as the [, benefiting wildlife and people alike.
+The U.S. Fish & Wildlife Service and Environmental Synergy Inc. (ESI) announced today that a 1,182-acre forest carbon sequestration project along Louisiana’s Red River has received Gold Level Validation, the highest level available under the [Go Zero®](http://www.climate-standards.org) standards.

+Supported by donations from The Conservation Fund’s Go Zero® program, the project, known as the Red River Restoration Initiative, is helping to restore and protect native forestland at the Red River National Wildlife Refuge, benefiting wildlife and people alike.

 “The Conservation Fund’s Gold Level validation against the CCB Standards is a great achievement because it shows through a rigorous independent evaluation that this native forest restoration project has been carefully designed to maximize social and biodiversity benefits, not only effectively reducing greenhouse gases but also restoring native habitats,” said Joanna Durbin, director of the Climate, Community and Biodiversity Alliance.